microsoft/Broadcast-Development-Kit/docs/how-to-use-the-solution/README.md

     |*Management Access Tokens*|

 ## Call Flow
+The life cycle of a call follows these steps:

-First, we need to start the service where the bot will run (Start Virtual Machine).
-After requested the service provisioning, we must poll the `Get Service State` endpoint several times until the service is `Provisioned`.
+1. First, we need to start the service (i.e. the VM) that host the bot using the `Start Service` endpoint.
+2. After requesting the provisioning of the service, we must poll the `Get Service State` endpoint several times until the service is `Provisioned`.

-Once the service is provisioned, to invite the bot into a meeting we must use the `Initialize Call` endpoint.
+3. Once the service is provisioned, to invite the bot into a meeting we must use the `Initialize Call` endpoint.
 The request will return a call with state equals to `0` (Establishing).
-Then, we must poll the `Get Call Details` endpoint until the state of the call is `1` (Established) and the Participants are available.
-After that, we are able to start streams.
+4. Then, we must poll the `Get Call Details` endpoint until the state of the call is `1` (Established) and the Participants are available.
+5. After that, we are able to start and stop the streams we want to capture.
+6. Once the service is not longer needed in the call and all streams are stopped, we can disconnect it using the `Delete Call` endpoint.

-After the bot usage is done, it can be terminated using the `Stop Service` endpoint.
-As before with starting, to make sure that the VM has been stopped, we must poll the Get Virtual Machine State endpoint several times until the service is `Deprovisioned`.
+7. After the bot usage is done, it can be terminated using the `Stop Service` endpoint.
+8. To make sure that the VM has been stopped, we must poll the `Get Service State` endpoint several times until the service is `Deprovisioned`.

 ## Operations
 The following instructions are the steps necessary to start the service, join the bot into the meeting, start an extraction or injection, disconnect the call and stop the service.